wtsky/javascript-style-guide/README.md

     }
     ```

 - Avoid recursion.
 Use iteration instead.
-JavaScript does not ([yet](http://bbenvie.com/articles/2013-01-06/JavaScript-ES6-Has-Tail-Call-Optimization)) have proper tail-calls, so every call adds a frame to the stack, and JavaScript engines allocate a limited number of frames for execution.
+JavaScript does not ([yet](http://bbenvie.com/articles/2013-01-06/JavaScript-ES6-Has-Tail-Call-Optimization)) have proper tail-calls, so every call adds a frame to the stack.

     ```javascript
     // better